gaimerI/gaimeri.github.io/b♭.md

 ```

 The argument specifies the text / question the user sees.
-This does not work inside `no-refresh`.
+This does not work inside `no-refresh`, due to user input possibly taking longer.

 For output, you can use `clipboard-copy`